iamnoah/writeCapture/README.md

 Gzipped.
 The combined file is still under 2.5k compressed, so this is generally the second best option to using jQuery.

+To use nolib-support, just grab the latest writeCapture-x.x.x.-nolib.min.js from the downloads section.
+It already includes writeCapture.js, so it's the only file you need.
+If you'd like the unminified source for debugging, simply include nolib-support.js before writeCapture.js.

 ## Implementing writeCaptureSupport ##

 If you don't want to use jQuery and you already use